jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 There is merit to investigating different interfacing technologies because @ldp is far from perfect.
 By nature, @ldp restricts data consumers @bib:whats-in-pod.
-Even more so, much of the complexity of @sgv is resuired because of @ldp\s nature.
+Even more so, much of the complexity of @sgv is required because of @ldp\s nature.
-Nevertheless it is unlikely that @ldp completly disapears because the low server complexity makes it very attractive for data providers.
+Nevertheless, it is unlikely that @ldp completely disappears because the low server complexity makes it very attractive for data providers.

 Through @sgv, it would also be possible to create multiple interfaces on the same data.
 You could for example expose the raw data graph of a pod through a @sparql endpoint.